Project Management Initiation Phase

 Example of Project Initiation

 Consider the project initiation of a renewable energy project.
+Here are the key steps for starting the project:

 Conclusion: Initiating for Success